 - 1. Name The name of the card. - Squad Affiliation Indicates whether the card is Unaffiliated and thus can be used by any Squad or is Affiliated with a specific Squad.
 If the card is Affiliated, a Squad must be using that Affiliation in order to use the card during a game.
 For more information on Squad Affiliations, see p.
 11. - 3.
 Type Denotes when the card can be played.
 A player may play Active Team Tactic Cards at any time during their turn.
-A player may play Reactive Team Tactic Cards only when the listed trigger condition is met, and only once per triggering event.
-A player may play Active: Action Team Tactic Cards only as one of the actions of their currently activating character during their turn. - 4.
+A player may play Reactive Team Tactic Cards only when the listed trigger condition is met.
+When an Active: Action Team Tactic Card is played, one of the characters playing the card must use an action to play it. - 4.
 Rules How to play the card and the effect of the card. - 5.
 Set Symbol Which set the card is from.